miguelcalderon/translated-react/README.md

 # translated-react - Translation management component for React

 Component for managing and using simple translations in React.js.
-Easily implement i18n with this dependency free internationalization library.
+Easily implement i18n with this dependency free internationalization library, with a minimum footprint of 1,21 KB gzipped.

 ## Install